 - Connection.
 Create an interpersonal relationship with the new employee and explain essential information to get the new employee up to speed, in order for the employee to start working.

 A step-by-step timeline for onboarding new employees

 A few things to keep in mind before, during, and after the employee onboarding process:

-Determine the stakeholders’ roles.
-The onboarding process involves many different stakeholders such as the IT & HR department, financial services, office manager, etc. Determine every stakeholders’ role in the process in order to make the onboarding activities as efficient as possible.
+- Determine the stakeholders’ roles.
+The onboarding process involves many different stakeholders such as the IT & HR team, financial services, office manager, etc. Determine every stakeholders’ role in the process in order to make the onboarding activities as efficient as possible.

 After the answers are collected from the survey, you will hopefully find out if you need to keep or change something in your company’s onboarding process.
 You need to focus on the question: “How can you make your employees get an even better onboarding experience for the next year?”
 Focus on the main goal, which is that the employee will want to stay at your company and thrive.

 - Analyse and act on the results: When you have gotten the necessary feedback from the survey, it is time to start work on potential changes.
 Take the feedback into consideration and make the working processes a part of the company’s policy.
 If this is done properly, you have the essential building blocks for a more efficient onboarding process.
 Remember, your company will benefit from this long term.

 The questionnaire provided by Netigate’s employee onboarding process survey is a mixture of free-text options and statement questions, which ensures that you get as much important feedback as possible from the new employees.
 Netigate’s onboarding survey tool is thoroughly designed to improve your company’s onboarding process.